Determines the power or the non-centrality parameter (mean) for the generic z-Test with (optional) Type 1 and Type 2 error plots.

 )Arguments

-mean of the alternative.
+mean of the alternative; either

 standard deviation of the alternative.
 Do not change this value except when some sort of variance correction is applied (e.g. as in logistic and Poisson regressions).